irolup/vita_raymarching_demo/README.md

 - A shiny red ball that reflects stuff
 - A blue matte ball that doesn't reflect
 - Both balls sitting on a gray plane
-- The red ball bounces around in a figure-8 pattern
 - Proper PBR materials and lighting

-## What You'll See

-The scene is pretty simple but looks good:
-- Gray ground plane
-- Red metallic sphere (shiny, moves around, has reflections)
-- Blue diffuse sphere (matte, stays put)
-- Nice sky gradient background
-- Dynamic lighting

 ## Building and Running